Wildlife Photography Tip 1: First Things First

 Wildlife Photography Tip 5: Cameras and Lenses

-Wildlife photographers buy a camera system.
+Professional wildlife photographers buy a camera system.
 In other words they add pieces of equipment as they need them, and so they choose a manufacturer that produces a wide array of cameras, lenses, and accessories.
-Many serious wildlife photographers use either Canon or Nikon equipment.
+Many serious wildlife and nature photographers use either Canon or Nikon equipment.
 Both companies manufacture professional quality cameras and lenses, and they lead the industry in bringing innovations to the market.